The-Sequence-Ontology/GAL/README.md

 # CONSTRUCTOR #

-New Annotation objects are created by the class method new.
+New Annotation objects are created by the class method `new`.
 Arguments should be passed to the constructor as a list (or reference) of key value pairs.
 All attributes of the Annotation object can be set in the call to new, but reasonable defaults will be used where ever possilbe